Rahul Sharma, M.D., M.B.A.

 In addition, he is the Founder and Executive Director of the Center for Virtual Care at Weill Cornell Medicine.
 He holds dual faculty appointments as Professor of Emergency Medicine and Professor of Population Health Sciences at Weill Cornell Medicine.

-As the academic Chairman for the Department of Emergency Medicine, he leads all academic and operational activities for the four Weill Cornell affiliated Emergency Departments, which include NYP-Weill Cornell Medical Center, NYP-Lower Manhattan Hospital, NYP-Brooklyn Methodist and NYP-Queens.
+As the academic Chair for the Department of Emergency Medicine, he leads all academic and operational activities for the four Weill Cornell affiliated Emergency Departments, which include NYP-Weill Cornell Medical Center, NYP-Lower Manhattan Hospital, NYP-Brooklyn Methodist and NYP-Queens.
 In total, these NYP-Weill Cornell Medicine affiliated Emergency Departments treat approximately 400,000 patients annually serving a diverse population in New York City.

 Dr. Sharma holds several other executive healthcare leadership roles, including Chief and Medical Director of Emergency Medical Services (EMS) for the NYP enterprise, Chair of the Weill Cornell Physician Organization Finance Committee, and past president of the New York Presbyterian Hospital Medical Board.
 He also serves on the boards for the Weill Cornell Medicine Board of Fellows, the New York State Board for Medicine and the Forbes Health Advisory Board.
 He is a fellow of the New York Academy of Medicine and a life member of the Council on Foreign Relations (CFR).